kalletolonen/pythondjango/pw1.md

 ### b) Lisää omia kenttiä malliin. / Add your own fields to the model

-I did part c of this exercise first, so that I could check my models out in real time.
+I did part c of this exercise first, so that I could check my models out in real time. **You need a project to start apps, so you'll have to do things in that order too if you're trying to replicate my results**

-The process for for my app started by creating an app.
+The process for my app started by creating an app.

 	./manage.py startapp rvrent
 	micro rently/settings.py